lambertrego/Salary_predict_on_Heroku/README.md

 # Heroku-Demo

-### This project is self learnt to deploy the machine learning model on the Heroku Platform
+### This project is part of my self learning to deploy the machine learning model on the Heroku Platform